Skip to content

 Grace (Sprint Boundary)

-Lead: Tara → Sato — Strict TDD.
-Tara writes failing tests first.
-Sato makes them pass.
+Lead: Tara → Sato.
+Strict TDD.
+Tara writes failing tests first, then Sato makes them pass.
 One commit per issue, conventional commit format.
 No shortcuts.

 • Vik checks simplicity and maintainability